thcipriani/dotfile-boilerplate/docs/getting_started.md

 Yep.
 We do that.

-In addition to the files in the `~/.dotfiles/shell` directory there are system&#8212;specific copies of all the `shell` files in their respective system folders&#8212;`osx` for Macs and `linux` for Linux machines.
+In addition to the files in the `~/.dotfiles/shell` directory there are system-specific copies of all the `shell` files in their respective system folders&#8212;`osx` for Macs and `linux` for Linux machines.

 The goal is to have a single, unified, dotfile repo for all the systems on which you work.